- The Biggest SEO Changes in 2019

 AI will give Google the power to improve their algorithms exponentially, customizing searches for the individual.
 The need to collect and analyze user data in order to obtain intelligent proposals for searches is and will remain extremely important for Google.

-It is important to familiarize yourself with AI as soon as possible and to experiment with it in terms of SEO.
+It is important to familiarize yourself with AI as soon as possible.
+And to experiment with it in terms of SEO.
 In the near future, AI will help Google get even better at reading text, understanding testimonials and taking them into account when evaluating websites.
 So, AI is also included in the list of Biggest SEO Changes of 2019.

 The nature of SEO is that it is constantly evolving.
 In order to stay on top of your search engine rankings and ensure you are driving as much traffic to your website as possible, you need to be aware of the trends.
-The key takeaway should always keep serving your customers or audience better than your competition and you’ll always increase your ranking since Google will take notice.
+The key takeaway should always keep serving your customers or audience better than your competition.
+And you’ll always increase your ranking since Google will take notice.
 So, these are the Biggest SEO Changes of 2019, If you want our SEO expert services, feel free to Contact us.